kumpan/unikorn/content/web/2023-12-01-kpi-definition.md

   alt: Unikorn KPI Defintion
 hero:
   heading: Deciding KPIs for Your Website
-  preamble: At Unikorn, we understand that Key Performance Indicators (KPIs) are
+  preamble: "KPIs are the most important control tool that your company can define
-    more than just data points; they are the north star of your website's success.
-We emphasize the critical role of KPIs in gauging your site's health, effectiveness, and alignment with your business aspirations.
-By leveraging these indicators, we can help you navigate the digital landscape, making informed decisions that amplify engagement and conversions.
+    and measure to achieve its business goals.
+We see these metrics as more than just data points; they can, like the North Star, provide a clear direction for how to navigate.
+When KPIs are used correctly, it becomes easy make informed decisions that strengthen engagement and conversion. "
   featured_image:
     src: ../assets/kpi-definition-as-a-north-star.svg
     alt: Unikorn KPI Defintion